rezakhademix/laravel-postgres-docker/README.md

 Three additional containers are included that handle Composer, NPM, and Artisan commands _without_ having to have these platforms installed on your local computer.
 Use the following command examples from your project root, modifying them to fit your particular use case.

--   `docker compose run --rm composer update`
+-   `docker compose run --rm composer install`
 -   `docker compose run --rm npm run dev`
 -   `docker compose run --rm artisan migrate`